Home insurance: Premium increases explained

 More expensive materials

 During the COVID pandemic, the cost of renovation and construction materials increased sharply.
 There was a jump of 5.6% just in 2021.
-Fortunately, we saw prices decrease in 2022 and though it wasn’t enough to return to pre-COVID costs, it was still a nice reprieve.
+Fortunately, there were price decreases in 2022, and though it wasn’t enough to return to pre-COVID costs, it was still a nice reprieve for consumers.

 The pandemic also taught us about the vulnerability of the supply chain.
 There were many inventory shortages, and this scarcity had a direct impact on the cost of materials.